Atrophius/twihl/whatisthis.md

 ## So they're cartoons?
 This is kiddie stuff then?

-Like with other content creators, our content appeals to all.
+Like with other content creators, their content appeals to all.
 Some talents provide fairly family friendly content, others provide more risque content.
-Just because we use digital avatars, does not mean we're catering to children.
+Just because they use digital avatars, does not mean they're catering to children.

 ## Then, they're just a bunch of guys with voice changers?